 Each outstanding share of common stock entitles the holder to one vote on all matters submitted to a vote of stockholders.
 Subject to preferences that may be applicable to any outstanding shares of preferred stock, holders of shares of common stock are entitled to receive ratably all dividends, if any, declared by our board of directors out of funds legally available for dividends.
 Upon our dissolution or liquidation or the sale of all or substantially all of our assets, after payment in full of all amounts required to be paid to creditors and to the holders of preferred stock having liquidation preferences, if any, the holders of our common stock will be entitled to receive pro rata our remaining assets available for distribution.
 Holders of common stock do not have conversion, redemption or preemptive rights to subscribe to any of our securities.
-All outstanding shares of common stock are fully paid and non-assessable.
-The rights, preferences and privileges of holders of common stock are subject to the rights of the holders of any shares of preferred stock which we may issue in the future.
-Our common stock is not subject to any sinking fund provisions and no holder of any shares will be required to make additional contributions of capital with respect to our shares in the future.
+All outstanding shares of common stock are fully paid and nonassessable.
+The rights, preferences and privileges of holders of common stock are subject to the rights of the holders of any shares of capital with respect to our shares in the future.
 There are no provisions in our articles of incorporation or bylaws discriminating against a stockholder because of his or her ownership of a particular number of shares.